adrianocastro189/screenshot-organizer/README.md

 1. Open a terminal and navigate to the folder where you unzipped the files
 1. Run `npm install` to install the dependencies

+### Configuration

+The application has a configuration file that you need to copy and update with your settings.
+To do that, follow these steps:

+1. Copy the `config-example.json` file to a new file named `config.json`
+1. Open `config.json` with any text editor like Notepad
+1. Replace the `clients` array with a list of clients you want to organize
+   * The client path must be a folder containing the Screenshots folder,
+     which means it will work if the World of Warcraft folder is not entirely matching Blizzard's default installation path
+1. Replace the `destinationFolder` path with the root folder where you want the screenshots to be organized
+1. Feel free to leave the `syncMethod` with its default value, but if you want your screenshots to be moved instead of copied, change it to `move`

 ## What's on the roadmap for the next versions

 The best way to know what should be done next is to have feedback from